ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 # ontario-date-input

-Use this component for user-friendly date input.
+Use this component for user-friendly date input and display.

 ## Usage guidance